davidvi/seurat-shiny-browser/README.md

 - The [Seurat](https://satijalab.org/seurat/) team for their excellent single-cell analysis framework
 - The R Shiny development team
 - Contributors to the open-source packages this application relies on

----

-For additional questions or support, please [open an issue](https://github.com/davidvi/seurat-shiny-browser/issues) on the GitHub repository.